timoconnellaus/eb/README.md

 # easyblocks-typed

-This is a prototype for building a NoCodeCompoenntDefinition for easyblocks in a typesafe way.
+This is a prototype for building a NoCodeComponentDefinition for easyblocks in a typesafe way.

 This doesn't replace the exisiting NoCodeComponentDefinition, but allows one to be defined in similar syntax to zod schemas and then output a NoCodeComponentDefinition.